Last Updated: 2/6/23 | February 6th, 2023

 - Constant routing and planning can get tiring

-In my opinion, southern Africa is best done on your own because of its infrastructure and lower cost.
-Travel through each country varies a lot.
+In my opinion, Southern Africa is best done on your own because of its infrastructure and lower cost.
+Traveling through each country varies a lot.
 In the end, it comes down to what you are looking for in terms of adventure, interactions, costs, comfort, and ease.

 Natasha and Cameron run the blog The World Pursuit, focusing on adventure and cultural travel.
-The two of them met in the film industry before they decided to abandon the American lifestyle and travel the world together.
-They’ve been traveling together for three years across 55 countries and six continents.
-They recently bought a 4×4 at the tip of Africa and are traversing the continent while documenting their story on Instagram and Facebook.
+They met in the film industry before deciding to abandon the American lifestyle and travel the world together.
+You can follow along with their adventures on Instagram and Facebook.